mankle26/Pitfalls-of-time-series-forecasting/README.md

 horizon for the test data.
 Interesting is also that for all numbers of n except for the those with the greatest value (1700 and 1900) there is a peak at the inp parameters 41 to 44.
 All lines reach a plateau between 47 and 64 and sharply drop afterwards.
-If one looks closer into the models at this part, it seems that the predition is repeating most of the test input horizon, which, more or less accidentally produces high MAPE (if the Dow had had a flat graph during that time it would be a perfect strategy).
+If one looks closer into the models at this part, it seems that the prediction is repeating most of the test input horizon, which, more or less accidentally produces high MAPE (if the Dow had had a flat graph during that time it would be a perfect strategy).